True Story: My Lawyer Told Me I Was Crazy for Doing This

 I believe with all my heart that NOT following your dreams is a far greater risk.
 For me, what I feared most was reaching the end of my life with the question --What if?

 Do you have a "What if?" --- Something you really want to do.
 Something if you don't try, you'll always wonder?
+Something that if you don’t go for, you may regret?
 Are you willing to take THAT risk?

 Think about it.